 - Reading scholarly articles

 - Following blogs

 - Exploring Ted Talks

 Benefits of lifelong learning

-Whatever it is you decide to take on, lifelong learning can empower you to achieve your goals and fulfillment.
-Not only that, though.
+Whatever it is you decide to take on, lifelong learning can empower you to achieve your goals and find personal fulfillment.
+It’s not only that, though.

 When you provide yourself with regular opportunities to learn, you give yourself the chance to evolve, evolve, and evolve.